 In the following example, a student’s “target behavior” is not paying attention to her teacher, or off-task behavior.
 We can try to increase her attending, or “on task” behavior, through reinforcement, or decrease her off-task behavior through punishment.

 The BACB’s Professional and Ethical Compliance Code for Behavior Analysts (click here for link), which is used by ABA professionals, states that reinforcement procedures should always be utilized first.
 Punishment procedures may become necessary when reinforcement options are exhausted.
 Only then are we ethically permitted to consider punishment procedures, which demands special requirements (increased supervision, training, and oversight) will be a part of the program.
 It is important to understand the goals in your child’s treatment plan.
 Your BCBA’s job is to explain what the goals are and how they plan to achieve the goals.
 If you have questions about the terminology used in the treatment plan, ask to have it explained in a way that makes sense to you.
+To learn more about reinforcement vs punishment, call Verbal Beginnings today at 888-344-5977.

 By Verbal Beginnings’ Michelle Hausman, RBT.